WPHM: WTTH

-For much of its early years, WPHM was known as WTTH, the original call letters standing for The Times Herald, the name of Port Huron's only daily newspaper.
-The newspaper operated the station from its debut in 1947 until 1970, when it was sold to Enterform, Inc (a name derived from the words ENTERtainment and inFORMation).
-The station continued to operate from the original WTTH studio location in the newspaper building after the sale to Enterform, which boasted a large front area originally used for performing live radio programs, and also which once hosted Paul Harvey doing his national news program at this remote location.
+The newspaper operated the station from its debut until 1970, when it was sold to Enterform, Inc. That name derived from the words ENTERtainment and inFORMation.
+The station continued to operate from the original WTTH studio location in the newspaper building after the sale to Enterform, which boasted a large front area originally used for performing live radio programs.
+It also once hosted Paul Harvey doing his national news program at this remote location.